 Types of Portugal work visa

-There are two types of Portugal wok visa.
+There are two types of Portugal work visas.
 They vary by the length of stay, and you have to choose them by this factor.

 If you have a job offer in Portugal for less than six months, you need a short-term work visa.
-In case you take part in the following fields, you can extend short term work visa for up to one year:
+In case you take part in the following fields, you can extend your short-term work visa for up to one year: